Enhancing Representations through Heterogeneous Self-Supervised Learning: Method

 where the projection heads and the softmax function are hidden for simplification.
-Additionally, other forms of loss functions can also be combined with \ourMthd, \eg InfoNCE~\cite{oord2018representation} in contrastive learning~\cite{caron2021emerging} and reconstruction loss in masked image modeling~\cite{he2021masked}.
-For more details, please refer to Section 4 of the supplementary material.
+Additionally, other forms of loss functions can also be combined with \ourMthd, \eg InfoNCE \cite{oord2018representation} in contrastive learning \cite{caron2021emerging} and reconstruction loss in masked image modeling \cite{he2021masked}.
+For more details, please refer to Section 6 of the supplementary material.

-\myPara{Analysis for various architectures.} To validate the effectiveness of the proposed \ourMthd, we examine six typical architectures for building auxiliary heads, including \Swin, \ViT, \ResMLP, \ResNet, \PoolFormer, and \ConvNext.
-As shown in \tabref{tab:differentarch}, using the auxiliary head can consistently enhance the base model across all pairs\footnote{ For all experiments in \secref{sec:method} and \secref{sec:ablation}, we adopt the ImageNet-S$_{300}$ dataset~\cite{gao2022luss}, which contains 300 categories from ImageNet-1K~\cite{russakovsky2015imagenet}, to save computational costs. }.
-Furthermore, we observe that an auxiliary head that is heterogeneous to the base model brings more gains than a homogeneous one.
+\myPara{Analysis for various architectures.} \reversion{To validate the effectiveness of the proposed \ourMthd, we evaluate the impact of different auxiliary heads on the base model.
+In this analysis, we aim to explore the effect of diverse architectures on the \ourMthd.
+Thus, we choose \ResNet, \PoolFormer, \ResMLP, \ConvNext, \ViT, and \Swin~as the auxiliary heads due to their diverse architectures.
+For example, \ResNet~is a classic convolutional network based on local convolutions, and \ConvNext~further adopts large kernel convolutions. \ViT~is a transformer network based on global self-attention, and \Swin~integrates local attention in the transformer architecture.
+Moreover, \PoolFormer~and \ResMLP~adopt different modeling mechanisms beyond convolutional and transformer architectures, \ie pooling and spatial MLP.} As shown in \tabref{tab:differentarch}, using the auxiliary head can consistently enhance the base model across all pairs\footnote{ For all experiments in \secref{sec:method} and \secref{sec:ablation}, we adopt the ImageNet-S$_{300}$ dataset \cite{gao2022luss}, which contains 300 categories from ImageNet-1K \cite{russakovsky2015imagenet}, to save computational costs. }. \bwy{Furthermore, we observe that an auxiliary head that is heterogeneous to the base model brings more gains than a homogeneous one.
 For example, when using ViT as the base model, the auxiliary head of the ViT only improves by 0.5\% in Top-1 accuracy.
 In comparison, the auxiliary head of the ConvNext brings a 4.2\% improvement in Top-1 accuracy.
+These results and observations prove the necessity of the proposed HSSL method.} \reversion{\bwy{ We also investigate whether relatively weaker auxiliary heads can enhance stronger base models. \tabref{tab:differentarch_weakhead} shows positive results.
+For example, the weaker \PoolFormer~improves the Top-1 accuracy of the \Swin~base model by 0.9\%.
+This indicates that our HSSL method is robust to different model architectures and can brings consistent improvements under different settings.}}